copperwater/xNetHack/doc/xnh-changelog-6.0.md

   determines if a thrown weapon should return to its user.
 - The its_dead() function now takes a fourth argument, the stethoscope being used to listen to floor objects.
+- New function can_slime_with_unchanging(), which determines whether you have a certain form of unchanging that should not impede turning to slime (such as polyinit mode).